My debut historical fiction novel, Blood Libel, was published in January 2021 – eight years after starting it.

 All this took about three months to put in place as I pushed hard to have everything ready for February and the 2021 Emirates Literature Festival, where I’d been invited to speak about Blood Libel.

 The dust has now settled on the launch; the excitement is over.
 How did I do?

 The book has received almost 50 reviews on Amazon, averaging 4.2.
 I’ve sold 250 copies, had almost 3,000 downloaded for free (probably a marketing mistake, but that’s a different article).
-The paperback went on sale at the Emirates Literature Festival, it sold five copies but more importantly a local book club in Dubai have selected it to read.
+The paperback went on sale at the Emirates Literature Festival, it sold five copies but more importantly a local book club in Dubai had selected it to read.